xdrip/xdrip_docs/docs/install/usethedoc.md

 This documentation is based on the [latest Nightly Build](https://github.com/NightscoutFoundation/xDrip/releases) (allow a few days latency after release).

+## **If you're completely new to xDrip+**

+If you want to install it for the first time continue to ⇒ [prerequisites](../prerequisites) and follow the flow.

-**If you're already using xDrip+** and don't find a feature documented here and want it, you might need to [update](../../use/update) your xDrip+ app.
+## **If you're already using xDrip+**

+If you don't find a feature documented here and want it, you might need to [update](../../use/update) your xDrip+ app.
 See at the bottom of each page the version at which it was written, if you have an older version it might not include the feature.

-**If you're completely new to xDrip+** and you want to install it for the first time continue to [prerequisites](../prerequisites) and follow the flow.

 </br>